Energy markets regulatory system

 Processes for engagement with regulated parties and stakeholders

-The Electricity Authority and Commerce Commission have regular stakeholder events, conferences, seminars, workshops and meetings.
+The Electricity Authority and Commerce Commission have have developed a joint consultation calendar and have regular stakeholder events, conferences, seminars, workshops and meetings.

 Agencies routinely consult with stakeholders on their priorities, work programmes and specific regulatory proposals.